-Remember the halcyon days of the floppy disk?
+Remember the peaceful days of the floppy disk?

-For some readers, that era is already ancient history, having grown up in the internet and cell phone age.
-But there are many working in sales who can still recall how hard it could be doing outside sales without the modern convenience of accessible GPS mapping.
+For some, that era is already ancient history, having grown up in the internet and cell phone age.
+Still, there are many working in sales who can still recall the challenges of doing outside sales without the modern convenience of accessible GPS mapping.

 Think for just a second about how you’d try to find someone nowadays with nothing more than an address to go off of.
-Now imagine trying to plan your entire day around a series of these addresses, only without the benefit of Waze or Google Maps or anything else remotely smartphone-related.
+Now imagine trying to plan your entire day around a series of these addresses — all without the benefit of Waze, Google Maps, or anything else smartphone-related.

 Tough, right?
-Beyond tough, even.
-And yet that was exactly the problem facing most outside salespeople before the dawn of the Internet Age.
+Yet that was exactly the problem facing most outside salespeople before smartphones became widespread.
 Or at least, it was the problem people faced before Microsoft MapPoint was released.

-Started by 5 friends in a garage in Esher, a small town in Surrey, England, MapPoint was a massive hit almost as soon as it was released.
-As far as virality went back then, MapPoint went viral — at one point, half the computers in the United Kingdom were running it — and it quickly became one of the best-selling consumer application in the market.
+Started by 5 friends in a garage in Esher, a small town in Surrey, England, Microsoft MapPoint was a massive hit almost as soon as it was released.
+As far as virality went back then, MapPoint went viral — at one point, half the computers in the United Kingdom were running it .
+Before long, it became one of the best-selling consumer applications in the market.

-Then one day, in 2014, it disappeared from the world.
+Then on one day in 2014, it disappeared from the world.

 Why did one of the biggest and best selling consumer softwares exit the scene as suddenly as it arrived?
 And, more importantly, what alternatives are salespeople supposed to use now?

 During the late ’80s, most software programs were totally text-based.
-However, the NextBase team wanted to stand out from the marketplace as much as possible — so instead, they focused on graphics.
+However, the NextBase team wanted to stand out from the marketplace as much as possible — so they focused on the visual instead.

 After over seven months of coding, the crew managed to get together a working copy which team members then distributed to journalists.
-They loved it — nobody had ever seen graphics in software quite like this.
-So it made sense that, after receiving rave reviews from these same journalists, MapPoint quickly blew up.
+The press loved it — nobody had ever seen graphics in software quite like this.
+So it made sense that, after receiving rave reviews from the media, MapPoint quickly blew up.

-According to this New York Times article, MapPoint sold over 400,000 copies, making it the top-selling consumer application on the market.
+According to this New York Times article, MapPoint sold over 400,000 copies, making its mark as the top-selling consumer application on the market.

-Microsoft MapPoint allowed its users to view, edit, and manipulate maps using custom data, and then analyze it visually.
+Microsoft MapPoint was a mapping software that allowed its users to view, edit, and manipulate maps using custom data, and then analyze it visually.
 It might not have been as slick as Google Maps is now, but it made up for it by being early and having a lot of features that even a lot of today’s GPS programs don’t offer.